Chukobyte/black-history/docs/timeline/civil_rights.md

-# 1940–1970: The Civil Rights Movement and the Road to Equality
+## The Civil Rights Movement and the Road to Equality

-## Civil Rights

 ### Judicial and Social Milestones
 1954: Brown v.
 Board of Education rules that segregated schools are inherently unequal, setting a legal precedent for desegregation.